tronprotocol/pm/TRON Core Devs Meetings/Meeting 02.md

 - Michael

     - The full-node can run with the snapshot data.
 And it does not need to store the history data for his running.

+- Matthew

+    - Ok, thank you!

+- Michael

     - I want to ask a question.
 When this feature will be released?
 Did the coding is beginning?

 - Ray